 Once you work out what the maximum acceptable count is, then you will know whether treatment is necessary.

-If the treatment is done too late in the season, then the brood expected to take the colony through the winter will probably be infected with various viruses and will die despite your best efforts.
+If the treatment is done too late in the winter season, then the brood expected to take the colony through the winter will probably be infected with various viruses.
+You will have a weak colony, and your honey bees will most likely die despite your best efforts.

 Step 2: Assess Honey Stores